Learn about retention policies and retention labels

 Help your organization to share knowledge effectively and be more agile by ensuring that your users work only with content that's current and relevant to them.

 Retention settings that you configure can help you achieve these goals.
 Managing content commonly requires two actions:

 With these two retention actions, you can configure retention settings for the following outcomes:

 - Retain-only: Retain content forever or for a specified period of time.

 - Delete-only: Permanently delete content after a specified period of time.

 - Retain and then delete: Retain content for a specified period of time and then permanently delete it.

 These retention settings work with content in place that saves you the additional overheads of creating and configuring additional storage when you need to retain content for compliance reasons.
 In addition, you don't need to implement customized processes to copy and synchronize this data.

 How retention settings work with content in place

 When content has retention settings assigned to it, that content remains in its original location.
-People can continue to work with their documents or mail as if nothing's changed.
+Most of the time, people continue to work with their documents or mail as if nothing's changed.
 But if they edit or delete content that's included in the retention policy, a copy of the content is automatically retained.

 For SharePoint and OneDrive sites: The copy is retained in the Preservation Hold library.